 - Choose and prepare foods with little sodium (salt).
 Too much salt can raise your risk of high blood pressure.
-Recent studies show that following a DASH-like the Dietary Approaches to Stop Hypertension (DASH) eating plan can lower blood pressure.
+Studies show that following a Dietary Approaches to Stop Hypertension (DASH) eating plan can lower blood pressure.

 - Aim for a healthy weight by staying within your daily calorie needs.
 Balance the calories you take in with the calories you use during physical activity.
 Be as physically active as you can.

 Some people should get medical advice before starting or increasing physical activity.
-For example, talk with your doctor if you have a chronic (ongoing) health problem, are on medicine, or have symptoms such as chest pain, shortness of breath, or dizziness.
+Talk with your doctor if you have an ongoing health problem, are on medicine or have symptoms such as chest pain, shortness of breath or dizziness.
 Your doctor can suggest types and amounts of physical activity that are safe for you.